etKing666/self_driving_car/README.md

 ### Data Structures

-As pointed out in the project design document, the main data structures used in the project are:
+As pointed out in the project design document, the main data structures used in the project are lists, dictionaries, sets and stacks.

-1. Lists: Lists are used to simulate databases to store detected obstacles or vehicles.
-2. Dictionaries: Dictionaries are used to store predefined types of objects in a key:pair format, such as traffic sign or vehicle types.
-3. Sets: Sets are mainly used for membership testing (e.g. checking if the username already exists in the user database).
-4. Stacks: The car log is designed as a stack.
-It displays the most recent message first and goes through the older ones.

 ### External Modules